Women's Auxiliary Air Force: Ranks

 Initially, the WAAF used the ATS ranking system, although the director held the rank of senior controller (equivalent to brigadier in the British Army and air commodore in the RAF) instead of chief controller (equivalent to major-general or air vice-marshal) as in the ATS.
-However, in December 1939 the title was changed to air commandant, when the ranks were renamed and reorganised.
+While the rank names were different, the rank insignia used were the same as those used by the RAF.
+In December 1939 the title of senior controller was changed to air commandant, when all ranks in the WAAF were renamed and reorganised.
 Other ranks now held identical ranks to male RAF personnel, but officers continued to have a separate rank system, although now different from that of the ATS.
 From February 1940 it was no longer possible to enter directly as an officer; from that time all officers were appointed from the other ranks.
 From July 1941 WAAF officers held full commissions.
 On 1 January 1943, the rank of air chief commandant (equivalent to air vice-marshal) was created with the director's appointment to that rank.